togobingi/databricks_aibi_lens/README.md

 # Dashboard Column Analyzer

-A tool that analyzes Databricks AI/BI dashboards, and surfaces only the columns which are actually utilised in your dashboards, improving pipeline & dashboard performance.
+A tool which allows you to avoid `SELECT *` queries, by analysing your Databricks AI/BI dashboards, and extracting only the columns which are utilised in  them; it identifies unused columns that can be removed from ETL pipelines, improving your pipeline & dashboard performance.

 ## 📋 Table of Contents